Parikud

 Parikud is an island in Chilika Lake, Odisha, India.
 The land mass is spread over 97 mouzas (administrative districts) of Krushnaprasad panchayat samiti.
 It is surrounded by Chilika Lake and the Bay of Bengal on two sides.
-The settlement Jahnikuda is located at the easternmost end of the island and acts as an access point to Puri.
+The settlement Janhikuda is located at the easternmost end of the island and acts as an access point to Puri.
 The residents of this area primarily work in agriculture and fishing.
 The current head of the island is Raja Santosh Chandra Deo.

 Geography

 Parikud is surrounded by the Bay of Bengal to the southeast and Chilika Lake to the northwest.

 History

 Before 1774, Parikud was controlled by the king (Raja) of Bankad (now Banpur).
 Because Bankara came under attack from the East India Company, Raja of Bankad Sri Harisevak Mansingh went to Parikud and established his capital Nrusinghgarh at Gurubai.

 Raja Bhagirathi Mansingh shifted his capital to Krishnaprasad and erected a royal palace in 1798.
 British forces could not attack Parikud because the region was covered with Chilika Lake.
 The king donated a village for Brahmins (sasan), which is known as Bhagirathipur Sasan.

 When the British invaded Odisha from the south in 1803, the traitor Fateh Muhammed, a ferry owner from Kandakhai (Malud), met them on the shores of Chilika Lake.
 He showed them the eastern route, by which they reached Puri undetected.
 In return, Fateh Muhammed was given freehold of Malud and Parikud, most of which is today called Garh Krishnaprasad.

 Parikud is located in Krushnaprasad Garh in the Puri district, Odisha.
 It was founded by Raja Bhagirathi Mansingh, who was the nephew of Maharaja Harisevak.
 Banpur was previously known as Bankada garh, which was than ruled by the dynasty of the present kings of Parikud, who were attacked by British with the help of Namak Haraam Jagirdar, who helped the British attack the Banpur fort to kill the king and destroy the Banpur fort palace for helping the anti-British Paiko mutiny.
 The British captured and destroyed the fort of Banpur and killed most of the male members for the royal family of Banpur (now Parikud family) for helping the first Paiko mutiny with horses, equipment and valuables.
 Most of the members of the family escaped from Banpur with their children but the king was captured and killed.
 They walked into Gurubai, which was next to Puri, and built their state in Parikud and shifted to protect it from British.
 The British again tried to enter Parikud through Satpara but were drowned.
 The government has recovered swords and guns of the British era from the lake.